Smaller Class Sizes: Pros and Cons

 Do smaller class sizes make a difference?
 We look at both sides of the issue.

 Common sense suggests that public school children will do better in smaller classes than in larger classes.
 Smaller class sizes provide the opportunity for personal attention and additional instructional help when necessary.
 Yet, whether smaller class sizes boost academic achievement has been examined in numerous studies with mixed results.
-This article examines how class size affects academic performance, where smaller class size can have the greatest impact, and how some critics question the benefits and cost effectiveness of class size reduction.
+This article examines how class size affects academic performance, where smaller class sizes can have the greatest impact, and how some critics question the benefits and cost-effectiveness of class size reduction.